-In La Paz, you will find a great balance between the right amount of modernization and historic authenticity.
-Skyscrapers and high-rise buildings don’t dominate the skyline and the whole area is rich in history and heritage.
-There is national pride in tradition, and respect for ancestry and environment.
+In La Paz, you will find a great balance between the right amount of modernization and historical authenticity.
+Skyscrapers and high-rise buildings don’t dominate the skyline, and the whole area is rich in history and heritage.
+There is national pride in tradition and respect for ancestry and environment.

 La Paz is particularly suitable for retirees looking for a quieter place with all the infrastructure necessary for daily life.

 Just remember that it gets unbearably hot from July to mid-October.
-In this period, La Paz residents usually adjust their routine in an effort to avoid the hottest hours.
+In this period, La Paz residents usually adjust their routines in an effort to avoid the hottest hours.

 Tips and advice from local expats in La Paz

-- If you are looking for an unspoilt, enchanting and uncrowded beach, go to the “MUERTITO” which is a 20-minute drive east of La Paz.
+- If you are looking for an unspoiled, enchanting, and uncrowded beach, go to the “MUERTITO,” which is a 20-minute drive east of La Paz.

-- If you want to enjoy a good dinner on the patio of a historic building, reserve a table at the “SORSTIS” restaurant in La Paz where you can choose between meat and fish specialities with excellent service.
+- If you want to enjoy a good dinner on the patio of a historic building, reserve a table at the “SORSTIS” restaurant in La Paz, where you can choose between meat and fish specialties with excellent service.

-- Finally, a walk on the seafront (the Malecon) around 19:00 will allow you to enjoy the bright colours of the romantic sunset of La Paz.
+- Finally, a walk on the seafront (the Malecon) around 19:00 will allow you to enjoy the bright colors of the romantic sunset of La Paz.

 Healthcare facilities in Baja California Sur

 Baja California Sur has a good healthcare infrastructure.
-There are excellent private clinics with doctors and nurses trained abroad covering a wide spectrum of medical specialisations.
+There are excellent private clinics with doctors and nurses trained abroad covering various medical specializations.

 You will also find that private healthcare in Mexico is much cheaper than in the USA, for example.
 Expats say their doctor, dentist, and prescriptions are somewhere between 15-30% of what they were in the US.

-There’s also an option to cross the border to use the facilities of the neighbouring United States in case of specialist interventions.
-Many expat retirees use international health insurance specifically so they are covered in both countries.
+There’s also an option to cross the border to use the facilities of the neighboring United States in case of specialist interventions.
+Many expat retirees use international health insurance specifically, so they are covered in both countries.